rht-labs/tech-exercise/docs/1-the-manual-menace/2-argocd-101.md

 ![ArgoCD-nordmart-review-detail](images/2-argocd-nordmart-review-argocd-app-details.png)

-10. You can verify the application is running and behaving as expected by navigating to Pods under Workloads section in your Openshift Console.
+10. You can verify the application is running and behaving as expected by navigating to Pods under Workloads section in your OpenShift Console.

 ![ArgoCD-nordmart-review-detail](images/2-argocd-nordmart-review-pods.png)